opallab/cs886-winter-2025/README.md

 One of the most prominent and principled ways of handling such multi-modal data for downstream tasks such as node classification is graph neural networks.
 Graph neural network models can mix hand-crafted or automatically learned attributes of the nodes while taking into account relational information among the nodes.
 Therefore, the output vector representation of the graph neural network contains global and local information about the nodes.
 This contrasts with neural networks that only learn from the attributes of entities.

+This seminar-based course will cover seminal work in the space of graph neural networks.
+Below I provide the topics and architectures which we will study during the course.

 **Topics**
 1. Generalization performance of graph neural networks
 2. Expressive power of graph neural networks